oonap0oo/small-Python-projects/README.md

 ![orbits_screenshot.png](orbits_screenshot.png)

-This code calcylates some trajectories of objects around the earth in two dimensions x,y
+This code calculates and draws some trajectories of objects around the earth in two dimensions x,y

 *  Geostationary orbit
 *  Elliptical orbits